 Section 1.
-The officers of the Society shall consist of a President, President-elect, Immediate Past-President, Secretary, Treasurer, Editor, Editor-elect, and four Councilors.
+The officers of the Society shall consist of a President, President-elect, Immediate Past-President, Executive Director, Treasurer, Editor or Co-editors, and four Councilors.

 Section 2.
 The Executive Committee shall consist of the officers of the Society.

 Section 3.
 The President-elect shall be elected for a one-year term, at the conclusion of which the President-elect shall succeed to the Presidency to serve a one-year term.
 The Immediate Past-President shall serve for one year in that office.
-The Secretary, Treasurer and the four Councilors shall each be elected to serve a term of two years.
-The Editor-elect shall be elected for a term beginning at the Annual Meeting and running through the next June.
-The Editor-elect shall then succeed to the office of Editor to serve a five-year term.
+The Executive Director and Treasurer shall each be elected to serve a term of five years.
+The four Councilors shall each be elected to serve a term of two years.
+The Editor or Co-Editors shall be appointed by the Executive Committee and serve a five-year term.
 Other officers shall assume office at the conclusion of the Annual Meeting at which each is declared elected.

 Section 4.
-The Editor, Secretary, and Treasurer shall be eligible for re-election for indefinite numbers of terms of office.
+The Editor(s) shall be eligible for reappointment for an indefinite numbers of terms of office.
+The Executive Director and Treasurer shall be eligible for re-election for indefinite numbers of terms of office.
 A Councilor shall not be eligible for re-election to that office for two years following expiration of the term of office.
 The President-elect shall not be eligible for re-election to that office for five years following expiration of the term of office.